 Wait… is that correct?
 I think I might have confused something.
 But don’t let me confuse you ;).

 So… I think that’s it for today.
-That was our German Word of the Day – What is the Difference special about verwirren and verwechseln and because recaps are boring, let’s just do an exercise…
+That was our German Word of the Day – What is the Difference special about verwirren and verwechseln.
+And because theory is nice, but practice is the real deal, I actually also have an exercise ready for you.
+It was part of one our epic Advent Calendars and you can find it here:

 I hope you liked it and see you next time.